temporalio/documentation/docs/glossary.md

 #### [List Filter](/visibility#list-filter)
-A List Filter is the SQL-like string that is provided as the parameter to an Advanced Visibility List API.
+A List Filter is the SQL-like string that is provided as the parameter to an advanced Visibility List API.

 _Tags: [term](/tags/term), [explanation](/tags/explanation), [filtered-lists](/tags/filtered-lists), [visibility](/tags/visibility)_